Does your site need backlinks? You're in the right place.

 18. Cross-link with your other websites

 If you happen to own or manage other websites, pages, subdomains, or social profiles, then you can give yourself a handful of backlinks and social signals.
 If you own or manage multiple websites, you can create your own backlinks to and from all your websites.
-When performed on a larger scale, however, these links can be flagged as PBN (private blog network) links, so make sure to use best practices for anchor text (use the name of your business or website) when using this technique.
+When performed on a larger scale, however, these links can be flagged as PBN (private blog network) links, so make sure to use best practices for anchor text when using this technique.

 19. Cold outreach

-Cold outreach for backlinks is nobody's favorite way to solicit links.
+Cold outreach is nobody's favorite way to get backlinks.
 In fact, cold outreach is probably the hardest way to solicit backlinks, but believe it or not, cold outreach WORKS.
-Make a list of your top 100 dream-backlinks, and then start reaching out via their contact page.
-Backlinks are something that every website needs, so if you write a compelling appeal, it's likely you'll score a few hits.
+Legitimate organic backlinks are extremely valuable, so most webmasters are happy to "trade" links with another reputable site.

 20. Give out backlinks of your own (and get good SEO karma)